41 Weeks Pregnant

 Frequently Asked Questions

 Q: I’m 41 weeks.
 Is something wrong?
-A: No. Post-term (> 42 wk) is rare.
-41 wk is within normal range.
-Induction reduces (small) stillbirth risk past 41 wk [1].
+A: No. True post-term pregnancy, defined as going past 42 weeks, is rare.
+Forty-one weeks is still within the normal range.
+Offering induction at this point helps reduce the small increase in stillbirth risk that comes after 41 weeks [1].

 For Dads